-In most courses the lectures are intertwined with discussion seminars and laboratory practicals to give you general knowledge about cells and cellular processes, and how to work with cells.
+In most courses, the lectures are intertwined with discussion seminars and laboratory practices to give you general knowledge about cells and cellular processes, and how to work with cells.

 The programme leads to a Master of Science (120 credits) with Biology as the main field of study.